oliveir3/Office-365-Detailed-License-Report/README.md

 # Office-365-Detailed-License-Report

-How to get a detailed license report for your users in Office 365.
+This script will give you a detailed license report for your users in Office 365.
-Although you can get a license report from the Office 365 Admin Center; this report will give you the license packs assigned to each user, and not a list of services that are enabled or disabled within each license pack. [https://admin.microsoft.com/Adminportal/Home?source=applauncher#/users]
+Although you can get a license report from the Office 365 Admin Center; that report will give you the license packs assigned to each user, and not a list of services that are enabled or disabled within each license pack. [https://admin.microsoft.com/Adminportal/Home?source=applauncher#/users]

-You can get a detailed report for a list of users (.csv file required) and for all users who have licenses assigned to them by executing this PowerShell Script.
+Using this script you can get a detailed report for:
+- A list of users (.csv file required).
+- All users who have licenses assigned to them.

 About the Script and Output Sample:
 This script was created for organizations that have multiple license packs (SKU with services disabled or enabled).
 It is a tedious task for an administrator to pull a report of or find out who has what license.
 If you assign licenses via Group-Based licenses, then it might be difficult to find out which group is responsible for assigning the custom license pack.